Empowering Your Child for Academic Success

 ---|---|---|

-FM Systems | Devices that enhance the teacher’s voice directly into the student’s hearing aids. | Training for teachers on setup and use. |
+FM Systems | Devices that directly enhance the teacher’s voice into the student’s hearing aids. | Training for teachers on setup and use. |

 Visual Aids | Use of charts, graphs, and written instructions to supplement auditory information. | Integrate into daily lesson plans. |